• Link to Facebook

 • Courts use it to sort responsibility and damages

-Core ideas to remember:
+Core Ideas to Remember:

 • These events are sudden, leaving little time to react